 Many thanks to all our patients for helping us with the current situation by managing your health conditions at home.
 We want to reassure you however that if you have an urgent health need we are up and running to continue to offer normal care, but in a slightly different way.

 Our access now is by telephone.
-Please be patient if you can’t get through - we have had 2 new phone lines installed to make this easier.
+Please be patient if you can’t get through - we have had a new phone system installed to make this easier.

 When you speak to the receptionist they will add you to the doctor or nurse call-back list depending on your problem.
 A doctor or nurse will call you back on the same morning or afternoon to assess the problem.
 We are also able to video call those we need to see and can bring people in to be seen in surgery if their medical condition needs this.